Last modified November 28, 2025

 cache: 30

-In order to change the default value of 30 seconds, you need to prepare a file with the same structure, such as:
+To change the default value of 30 seconds to 15 seconds, you need to prepare a file with the same structure, such as:

 configmap: